 In VTM3, History-based Motion Vector Prediction (HMVP) allows to store up to 6 HMVP candidates for HMVP table.
 When updating the HMVP table, redundancy check is applied to prune HMVP candidates in the table.
 When HMVP candidates are added to merge list, maximum 5 HMVP candidates are allowed.
 Hence, the oldest entry of HMVP table is never used in the list construction.
 Therefore, it is proposed to change HMVP table size from 6 to 5.
 Experiments confirmed that with this change, there is no RD performance change.
 Results are identical.

+Recommendation: Adopt